martenframework/marten/docs/docs/models-and-databases/introduction.md

 Many-to-many relationships can be defined through the use of [`many_to_many`](./reference/fields#many_to_many) fields.
 This special field type requires the use of a special `to` argument in order to specify the model class to which the current model is related.

 For example, an `Article` model could have a many-to-many field towards a `Tag` model.
-In such case, an `Article` record could have many associated `Tag` records, and every `Tag` records could be associated to many `Article` records as well:
+In such case, an `Article` record could have many associated `Tag` records, and every `Tag` record could be associated to many `Article` records as well:

 ```crystal
 class Tag < Marten::Model